All battles are first won or lost

-Spend the first ten minutes on a minor issue, a real no-brainer, as an entry point.
-Move to something more difficult, then something more difficult than that.
+Spend your first ten minutes on a minor issue.
+Move on to something more challenging, then something more challenging than that.

-Tackle your biggest issue before mid-day, when you still have plenty of time left and your energy is at its peak.
+Tackle your biggest challenge before mid-day, when you still have plenty of time left and your energy is at its peak.

 Because your biggest challenge is just that.
-You'll need strength - physical, mental, psychological strength here.
+You'll need strength - physical, mental, and psychological strength for this part.
 Don't leap in and conquer the world in your morning doldrums and don't wait until late-day exhaustion sets in.

-You won't resolve the tough stuff with a few quick paint strokes.
-You have to hammer away, possibly for hours, before you see any real progress.
+You'll never resolve the tough stuff with a just few quick paint strokes.
+You'll have to hammer away, possibly for hours, before making a dent.

-Then, in the last hour or so, reverse the process.
+Then, reverse gear in the last hour or so.
 Wind down with the background or anything else you find easy.

-I'm not sure when I coined the phrase, the Van Gogh Syndrome, but it describes too many artists, past and present.
+I'm not sure when I invented the phrase the Van Gogh Syndrome, but it describes so many artists, past and present.
 We're easily sold on the myth that artists have to suffer to become great.

-Van Gogh, Pollock, Basquiat, the great rock stars, the list goes on.
-Creative genius fueled by the wilful abuse of one's physical and mental health.
+Tortured geniuses fueled by the wilful abuse of their physical and mental health.
 Hollywood loves this stuff and the public eats it up.

 Many of these geniuses had short lives and shorter careers.

 And while I've only known one truly self-destructive painter, I've seen too much harsh self-criticism over not working enough.
 The kind of criticism that'll suck the joy right out of your art.

 And without the joy, you've got nothing.